michaelwknott/michaelwknott.github.io/content/modulo.md

 next_available_back = 0
 ```

 So far, so good.
 However, the modulo operator behaves differently than I expected when passed a negative operand.

+### Adding elements to the front of the list

 Assuming the constants and list have the following state:

 ```
 # An integer referencing the index of the front of the list